Tanzania Cultural Safari & Zanzibar

 Day 8: Monduli

 This day will be full of culture, with interesting encounters with a local tribe.
 After breakfast, you drive to the Hadzabe Bushmen.
 This tribe hunt on wild animals with bow and arrows, eating roots, honey and wild fruits.
 You can join the Bushman on a hunting and gathering trip.
 Walk behind them and see how they shoot their animals by using bows and arrows, then see how they skin them, roast them and eat.
 After this fascinating experience and a lunch at the lodge, you drive to Monduli Juu.
 A Maasai guide welcomes you and leads you around a Maasai village where he introduces you to family members.
 You can communicate with them, see how they cook and dance and get a real insight into the way of life of the Maasai.
 After dinner the chief of the village will explain their culture and traditions and you can also share your stories with him.
-You can spend here the night (we provide some bedding for you if you sleep in the Maasai hut).
-It’s also possible to a nearby lodge for overnight.
+You can spend here the night (we will provide some bedding for you if you sleep in the Maasai hut).
+It’s also possible to sleep at the nearby A1 hotel for overnight.

 Day 9: Monduli – Arusha